Skip advert

 Electric

 The Peugeot E-208’s good looks continue inside thanks to the brand’s i-Cockpit dashboard layout which feels like something out of a concept car.
-Design has obviously taken precedent over ergonomics in some areas, but material quality is pretty strong across the board – as it should be, given the E-208’s pretty lofty starting price.
+Design has obviously taken precedence over ergonomics in some areas, but material quality is pretty strong across the board – as it should be, given the E-208’s lofty starting price.

 Peugeot E-208 dashboard